 It feels comfy and cozy, indeed.
 This is not your average cool-looking restaurant.
 It looks more like a private dining room but without the pomp.
 The overall impression inside is one of elegance and warmth.
 The space is fitted with classic Italian and Scandinavian furniture, paintings of eminent artists of the Modernism period hanging on the walls absorbed in soporific sounds ranging from Brazilian bossa and 1960s jazz to the more contemporary ambient electronica.

-In case you’re not in two minds about what your pick off the food menu will be , Bob is there to assist you.
-No matter how packed it gets inside, Salon 5’s only one waiter is at your disposal, somehow knowing well before what a customer fancies having at each particular point of time.
+In case you’re not in two minds about what your pick off the food menu will be, Bob is there to assist you.
+No matter how packed it gets inside, Salon 5’s only one waiter is at your disposal, somehow knowing well before what a customer fancies having at each particular point in time.

-In case you feel like dipping into some hot starters, you might like to choose between the home made Italian Ravioli with Ricotta cheese and Papardelle with boletus, or go for the classic – Tagliatelle al Ragu which taste like a summer morning in Palermo.
+In case you feel like dipping into some hot starters, you might like to choose between the homemade Italian Ravioli with Ricotta cheese and Pappardelle with boletus or go for the classic – Tagliatelle al Ragu which tastes like a summer morning in Palermo.
 And then for the main course, go heavyweight.
 The medium-grilled Costata Fiorentina is a winner.
 With juices dripping off the bones almost like honey, it’s something that Frank Underwood would kill for on his lunch break.

-Dedication and quality is what best sums up the Salon 5 ethos.
+Dedication and quality are what best sum up the Salon 5 ethos.
 Word of mouth and recommendations on social media have brought the restaurant to the top of Belgrade’s dining scene.
 But that’s not what the owners are most proud of.
-Nikola prefers to quote Maurizio, one of their Italian customers, finger licking after a mouth watering Friday dinner: ‘Man, this doesn’t taste like my mum’s pasta.
-It tastes like my grandmas pasta’ ‘Nuff said.
+Nikola prefers to quote Maurizio, one of their Italian customers, finger-licking after a mouth-watering Friday dinner: “Man, this doesn’t taste like my mum’s pasta.
+It tastes like my grandmas’ pasta”

 Working hours from Wednesday to Sunday